-My art explores two themes, the sea and landscape, and my experience of living with a neuropathic disease called Complex Regional Pain Syndrome which I developed in 2008; the inability of words to express the lived pain experience is the catalyst for my Art About Pain series of work.
+My art explores two main themes, the sea and landscape, and my experience of living with a neuropathic disease called Complex Regional Pain Syndrome (CRPS) which I developed in 2008; the inability of words to express the lived pain experience is the catalyst for my art about pain series of work.

 I work in my home based studio in Ararat, the internet serves as a means of social interaction and feedback with other artists and is invaluable.
 The support and feedback I receive from my husband John Eagle is also an important part of my creative development.